AGnias47/spotify-playlist-generator/README.md

 searching for tracks through Spotify.

 ## Potential improvements
- * Easier method of using / obtaining OAuth Token
  * User testing with more diverse array of songs
  * Full coverage of classes with available API calls
  * Allow for usage of already created playlists